Azure Government Security + Identity

 - Pre-integrated SAML and password SSO applications from the Azure AD Application Gallery are not yet available.
-Instead, please use a custom application to support federated single sign-on with SAML or password SSO.
+Instead, use a custom application to support federated single sign-on with SAML or password SSO.

 - Rich provisioning connectors for featured apps are not yet available.
-Instead, please use SCIM for automated provisioning.
+Instead, use SCIM for automated provisioning.